The 7 Cursed Objects You Should Never Take Home From Hawaii

 Now, the next one surprises people because it sounds completely innocent.

-Shells From Beaches That Aren’t Just Beaches
+Shells That Aren’t Shells at Sacred Beaches

 This one surprises people because it sounds harmless.

-Shell collecting is technically permitted for personal, non-commercial use on most Hawaii beaches – the state specifically allows taking shells, beach glass, glass floats, and seaweed.
+Shell collecting is technically permitted for personal, non-commercial use on most Hawaii beaches.
+The state specifically allows taking shells, beach glass, glass floats, and seaweed.
 So this isn’t about shells in general.

 It’s about specific shells, from specific places, that carry a weight most visitors aren’t aware of.